Getting Started

 Using the API

-Bob exposes itself fully via a REST API as described here A HTTP client like HTTPie, curl or Insomnia is recommended to use.
+Bob exposes itself fully via a REST API as described here A HTTP client like curl or HTTPie or Insomnia is recommended to use.

 The reference CLI for Bob: Wendy is under construction and should be ready soon!
 Any PRs and help on Wendy is much much appreciated!